 Obviously, the long-term deflationary trends in wages are concerning, but those won’t create significant impact on the economy for some time.

-Stay tuned for parts 3-5 on the economy covering the inverted yield curve, the housing market, and current market valuations.
+Stay tuned for parts 4-5 on the economy covering the inverted yield curve and the housing market.
 After we cover those, we’ll share our thoughts on whether or not a recession is coming.

 If you want to make sure you don’t miss the rest of this series, sign up to receive updates and we’ll email it to you directly.